mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

 more difficult by the absence of wallet creation and seed management functions within the API.
 Ideally, it should be the case that a wallet can be instantiated and managed solely via the Owner API.

+In order to achieve this, several other pieces of functionality will need to in place.
+These are outlined in detail below, but as a summary:

+* Support for multiple wallets within a single data directory
+* Change the model for the command-line wallet from single-use commands to an internal prompt, keeping the wallet instance resident between commands.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation